KJ7PPK/BirdFeeder_Termux/README.md

 - USB debugging: On
 - Mobile data always active: Off

-Then, connect to the phone via ADB (either USB or network) and run the following:
+Then, connect to the phone via ADB (USB or network) and run the following (this is assuming you have downloaded these APKs already:
 ```
 adb install com.termux_1022.apk
 adb install com.termux.api_1002.apk